bytecodealliance/wasmtime/cranelift/docs/testing.rst

 `test verifier`
 ---------------

-Run each function through the IL verifier and check that it produces the expected error messages.
+Run each function through the IR verifier and check that it produces the expected error messages.

 Expected error messages are indicated with an ``error:`` directive *on the